entando/entando-docs/vuepress/docs/next/docs/getting-started/concepts-overview.md

 #### EntandoDeBundle

-An EntandoDeBundle - or Local Hub bundle - is a package with a set of Entando components and resources.
+An EntandoDeBundle - or Entando Bundle - is a package with a set of Entando components and resources.
 The ECM can identify the packages and install the components to extend the functionality of an EntandoApp.
-For more details on the EntandoDeBundle and the Local Hub, check the
-[Local Hub Overview](../compose/local-hub-overview.md).
+For more details on the EntandoDeBundle and the Local Hub, check out the [Local Hub Overview](../compose/local-hub-overview.md).

 #### Entando Plugin